NascimentoDavi/Data_structure/README.md

     - Cannot be infinite
     - Dinamically sized
     - Do not have any order
+    - Insure Uniqueness

 #### HashSet
+    - Faster with modification operations
+    - Do not stablish an order among the objects inserted

 #### TreeSet
+    - Preserve the objects natural order
+    - Loses performance in Insertion and Remotion operations

 ## Big-O Notation
 Time Complexity